mmontone/docstring-parser/README.txt

 A Common Lisp docstrings parser

-- Library for parsing Common Lisp docstrings
+- Library for parsing Common Lisp documentation strings from functions, classes, packages, etc.
 - It is not a documentation generation system, nor is attached to a particular one.
 Just parses docstrings.
 - Alternative syntaxes:
   - Lightweight/readable wiki-like syntax